Richard Bruton

-Richard Bruton (born 15 March 1953) is an Irish Fine Gael politician who has served as a Teachta Dála (TD) for Dublin Bay North since 2016, and previously from 1982 to 2016 for the Dublin North-Central constituency.
-He is the Chairman of the Fine Gael Parliamentary Party since July 2020.
-He previously served as Minister for Communications, Climate Action and Environment from 2018 to 2020, Minister for Education and Skills from 2016 to 2018, Minister for Jobs, Enterprise and Innovation from 2011 to 2016, Deputy Leader of Fine Gael from 2002 to 2010, Minister for Enterprise and Employment from 1994 to 1997 and Minister of State for Energy Affairs from 1986 to 1987.
+Richard Bruton (born 15 March 1953) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for Dublin Bay North from 2016 to 2024, and previously from 1982 to 2016 for the Dublin North-Central constituency.
+He was the Chair of the Fine Gael parliamentary party from July 2020 to September 2023.
+He previously served as Minister for Communications, Climate Action and Environment from 2018 to 2020, Minister for Education and Skills from 2016 to 2018, Minister for Jobs, Enterprise and Innovation from 2011 to 2016, Deputy leader of Fine Gael from 2002 to 2010, Minister for Enterprise and Employment from 1994 to 1997 and Minister of State for Energy Affairs from 1986 to 1987.
 He was a Senator for the Agricultural Panel from 1981 to 1982.

 Early and private life

 Bruton was born in Dublin in 1953, but grew up in Dunboyne, County Meath.
 He is a son of Joseph and Doris Bruton.
 He was educated at Belvedere College, Clongowes Wood College, University College Dublin and Nuffield College, Oxford.
 At Oxford, he graduated with a MPhil in Economics, his thesis being on the subject of Irish public debt.
 He is a research economist by profession.
 After university he worked at the Economic and Social Research Institute.
 This was followed by two years in the tobacco company P. J. Carroll, before moving on to his final private sector job at CRH.

-He is the younger brother of John Bruton, a former Taoiseach and Ambassador of the European Union to the United States.
+He is the younger brother of John Bruton, who was Taoiseach from 1994 to 1997.

 Bruton is married to Susan Meehan; they have four children, two sons and two daughters.

 Early political career: 1979–1992

 Bruton was elected to Meath County Council in 1979 and was elected to Seanad Éireann in 1981, as a Senator for the Agricultural Panel.
 At the February 1982 general election, he was elected to Dáil Éireann as a Fine Gael TD for the Dublin North-Central constituency.
-After an initial period on the backbenches, Bruton was appointed Minister of State at the Department of Energy, following the resignation of Edward Collins in September 1986.
+After an initial period on the backbenches, Bruton was appointed Minister of State at the Department of Energy, following the dismissal of Edward Collins in September 1986.
 In opposition after 1987, Bruton served in a number of front bench positions including, Energy, Natural Resources, Health, Enterprise and Employment and Director of Policy.
 He was also the campaign manager for his brother John Bruton's successful party leadership bid in 1990.

 Minister for Enterprise and Employment: 1994–1997

 Following the 1992 general election, Fianna Fáil and the Labour Party formed a coalition government, which collapsed in 1994.
 Bruton then helped to negotiate the Rainbow Coalition between Fine Gael, the Labour Party and Democratic Left.
 In that government, his brother John Bruton became Taoiseach.
-Bruton was given the highest-ranking Fine Gael ministerial position, serving as Minister for Enterprise and Employment.
+Bruton was appointed as Minister for Enterprise and Employment.